-As of October 1, 2007 a new federal law became effective which limits the terms under which the cash advance industry can make loans to active duty members of the military, their spouses, and their dependents.
-As a result, our company is no longer able to offer cash advances to such military customers.
-In 2006, the U.S. Congress debated the issue of offering cash advances to service men and women on active duty.
-At that time, the Department of Defense took a strong position that cash advances should not be made available to active duty members of the military, their spouses or dependents.
+Federal law limits the terms under which the cash advance industry can make loans to active duty members of the military, their spouses, and their dependents.
+This law is called the Military Lending Act which was enacted as part of the John Warner National Defense Act of 2007.
+The law places restrictions on covered loans to active duty military personnel and their dependents.
+As a result of the law, our company is not able to offer cash advances to such military customers under the terms and conditions required by the law.

+The Department of Defense took a strong position that cash advances should not be made available to active duty members of the military, their spouses or dependents.
 The cash advance industry disagrees with this position and believes that cash advances are a valuable short-term credit option.
-Unfortunately, our company does not offer a cash advance product under the terms and conditions required by this new law.

-This guide contains information about how the new law impacts you and provides suggestions on who you may contact to learn about other short-term credit options for military personnel.
+Effective October 2016, the Military Lending Act was updated to include a safety harbor among other provisions for lenders to use the Department of Defense database to identify "covered borrowers."
+This guide contains information about how this law impacts you and provides suggestions on who you may contact to learn about other short-term credit options for military personnel.